Co-Designed Architectures for Modular Superconducting Quantum Computers: Introduction

-In particular, our contributions are as follows: \begin{itemize} \item Demonstrate novel high connectivity topologies enabled through the co-designed QC using SNAIL modulators to enrich qubit coupling scope without negative impacts from frequency crowding. \item Explore $\sqisw[n]$ as the basis gate in our co-design QC to increase fidelity through improving overall time to algorithm completion. \item Benchmark performance of our SNAIL-based modular QCs versus idealized versions of IBM and Google as representative systems on a set of NISQ-algorithms. \item Demonstrate and characterize our collaboratively designed modular superconducting QC and explore scalability of the co-design concept. \end{itemize}
+In particular, our contributions are as follows: \begin{itemize} \item Demonstrate novel and scalable high connectivity 4-ary tree and Corral topology modules enabled through the co-designed QC using SNAIL modulators. \item Explore $\sqisw[n]$ as the basis gate in our co-designed QC to increase fidelity through improving overall time to algorithm completion. \item Demonstrate our SNAIL-based modular QCs potential improvement for moderate 16-20 qubit QCs versus normalized versions of IBM and Google architectures as representative systems on a set of NISQ-algorithms. \item Explore the scalability of collaboratively designed modular superconducting QCs for large numbers of qubits. \end{itemize}

-To summarize, we conduct a co-design study where quantum algorithm benchmarks inform near-term QC architectures.
-We find that on an average of Quantum Volume (QV) circuits ranging from 16 to 80 qubits, a hypercube topology with a $\sqisw$ basis gate requires $3.16\times$ less total 2Q gates and $6.11\times$ less total duration-dependent 2Q gates than a Heavy-Hex topology with a $\cx$ basis.
+We find that on an average of Quantum Volume (QV) circuits ranging from 16 to 80 qubits, a hypercube topology with a $\sqisw$ basis gate requires $3.16\times$ less total 2Q gates and $6.11\times$ less total duration-dependent 2Q gates than a Heavy-Hex topology with a $\cnot$ basis.
 Additionally, we find that for randomly sampled 2Q unitaries and for a $99\%$ fidelity $\isw$ basis, $\sqisw[4]$ decreases infidelity on average by $25\%$ compared to $\sqisw$.